ElaraLang/elara-go/specification.md

 Floating point literals represent numbers with a decimal point.

 Only base-10 notation is supported in floating points.
 That is, Hexadecimal and Binary floats are illegal.

-A floating point literal is defined with the following grammar:
-`decint.decint`
-where `decint` describes a base-10 integer literal described in section `1.7.1.1`